 Maple wood comes from the maple tree, a sweet sap-producing tree widespread across the northern United States.
 Maple has a sweet flavor, which is expected since the trunks contain the sweet sap that makes maple syrup, but its smoke is actually not as sweet as some of the fruit trees on this list.

-Maple is a good choice if you are looking for a subtle way to add some sweet flavor to your steak.
+Maple wood is a good choice if you are looking for a subtle way to add some sweet flavor to your steak.
 However, it is harder to find in shops than other types of wood.

 Hickory is one of the hardest types of wood native to the United States, coming from the nutty hickory tree that grows all over the United States.
-Hickory is a staple of Carolina barbecue.
+Hickory smoking wood is a staple of Carolina barbecue.

 Hickory is a dense wood that burns steadily for a long time, making it a good choice if you want to smoke your steaks for longer without fussing with your smoker.
 It has a nutty, smoky flavor that is more earthy than the mild flavors of the other fruit and nut trees on this list.